 Procedures for notifying and sharing information: laws and regulations

-Notifications under Article 63.2 back to top
+Notifications under Article 63.2

 The procedures make a distinction between “main dedicated intellectual

 property laws and regulations” and “other laws and regulations”.

 Document IP/C/2, paragraphs 6 and 9, and document IP/C/W/8 (download

 contain some guidelines for dividing the laws and regulations into these

 two categories.
 Main laws and regulations have to be notified in

 English, French or Spanish; other laws and regulations can be notified

 in a member’s national language even if this is not one of those three